VITUS Private Clinic

 “Problem solver” for lymph node and bone metastases – not only for prostate cancer

-Lymph nodes, bone and organ metastases are present in many advanced-stage malignancies.
+Lymph node, bone and organ metastases are present in many advanced-stage malignancies.

 They represent tumor cell clusters of millions of cancer cells that have settled in the body outside the primary tumor and have their own blood supply by forming vessels and connecting to the patient’s vascular system.